 The .22 Magnum pistol is a rare bird, but we pick four top options in the caliber to satiate even the most finicky rimfire fan.

-Are These The Best .22 Magnum Pistols?:
+What Are The Best .22 Magnum Pistols?:

 A semi-automatic .22 Magnum pistol … cue crickets chirping.
 Popular as the souped-up rimfire cartridge has proven over the past 60 odd years it’s never really conquered the pistol market.
 Revolvers, those chamber in what’s properly known as the .22 Winchester Magnum Rimfire (.22 WMR), shooters have them coming out their ears.
 But pistols tread on hen's teeth territory.